apache/incubator-datalab/USER_GUIDE.md

 ---------------
 ## Stop Standalone Apache Spark cluster <a name="spark_stop"></a>

-Once you have stopped working with Standalone Apache Spark cluster (Data Engine) and you need to release cloud resources for the sake of the costs, you might want to stop Standalone Apache Spark cluster.
+Once you have stopped working with Standalone Apache Spark cluster and you need to release cloud resources for the sake of the costs, you might want to stop Standalone Apache Spark cluster.
 You are able to start Standalone Apache Spark cluster again after a while and proceed with your analytics.

 To stop Standalone Apache Spark cluster click on <img src="doc/stop_icon.png" alt="stop" width="20"> button close to Standalone Apache Spark cluster alias.